Sazerac4/zig_on_stm32/projects/stm32l476_nucleo/blinky_picolibc/README.md

 4. Rename the entrypoint  `Reset_Handler` to `_start` in the `__interrupt_vector` table
 5. Remove the `Reset_Handler` and `LoopForever` function.
 6. Remove symbol `_sidata`, `_sdata`, `_edata`, `_sbss`, `_ebss`

+You can note that the instruction `ldr   sp, =__stack` is not used anymore .
+This instruction is used by ARM architecture to initialize the stack pointer.
+For STM32 microcontrollers (and many other ARM Cortex-M-based microcontrollers), the stack pointer is automatically initialized by the hardware using a specific memory address defined in the vector table (here `0x08000000`)

+I don’t know exactly why this instruction is in the template (it might be for historical or compatibility reasons), but you can remove it without any issues.
+One example where it might be needed is when you have a bootloader and your starting address changes (e.g., `0x08010000`).
+However, in such cases, you would typically set the new vector table before jumping to the application in the bootloader.

 ## Notes